codefaux/ytdlp-filter-notifier/README.md

 - Optionally set title and description include / exclude keywords
 - Optionally set minimum/maximum video length in seconds
+- Optionally set regex pattern and replacement for outgoing URL
+- - You may manually specify a regex pattern and replacement, configure and use named presets, or import presets from another channel
-- Optionally set regex pattern and replacement for outgoing URL The script will provide a preview of `count` videos, marked to indicate decisions, with in/out URL display for you to confirm.
+The script will provide a preview of `count` videos, marked to indicate decisions, with in/out URL display for you to confirm.

 ## Editing Channels